zephyrproject-rtos/zephyr/doc/reference/kernel/other/cpu_idle.rst

 ===================

 Making the CPU idle is simple: call the k_cpu_idle() API.
 The CPU will stop executing instructions until an event occurs.
-Make sure interrupts are not locked before invoking it.
-Most likely, it will be called within a loop.
+Most likely, the function will be called within a loop.
+Note that in certain architectures, upon return, k_cpu_idle() unconditionally unmasks interrupts.

 .. code-block:: c